+Monopoly Junior is a thoughtfully adapted, kid-friendly version of the classic family game.
 This version of Monopoly should take less than an hour to play.
 It's governed by a few easy rules.

 Like original Monopoly, it gives kids practice in counting and math, but the numbers have been simplified for easier play.
 Players receive $1 bills only.
 The game is over when the first player runs out of money, which occurs surprisingly quickly.

-Changes in How the Game Is Played
+Rules and Changes in How the Game Is Played

+Monopoly Junior is designed for 2 to 4 players aged 5 to 8.
 Monopoly Junior lacks the elements of skill and strategy that distinguish the classic game.
 For example, when a player lands on a property, he or she must purchase it; there is no option to pass on the purchase.
-This emphasis on luck rather than strategy means that grandparents, who should be wilier than their grandchildren, have no advantage.
+The emphasis on luck rather than strategy means that older players, who should be wilier than their grandchildren, have no advantage.

 Children still get practice in several essential skills, including taking turns, counting money and -- perhaps most importantly -- losing gracefully.
-A sly grandparent can even sneak in some lessons about the advantages of owning property and the meaning of a monopoly.
+You might even sneak in a lesson about the advantages of owning property and the meaning of a monopoly.

-Overall, most grandparents will find that it's cool to play a game with grandkids that they used to play as a kid, even if it is a slightly different version.
+Overall, most adults will find that it's cool to play a game with kids that they used to play at their age, even if it is a slightly different version.